conventional-changelog/commitlint/readme.md

 ### Explanation

 git supports checking out `shallow` clones of a repository to save bandwith in times.
 These limited copies do not contain a full git history.
-This makes `conventional-changelog-lint` fail, especially when running on large commit ranges.
+This makes `commitlint` fail, especially when running on large commit ranges.
 To ensure linting works every time you should convert a shallow git repo to a complete one.
 Use `git fetch --shallow` to do so.